Meta Faces Italian Antitrust Scrutiny Over WhatsApp AI Rollout

 Funnull’s Role in Crypto Scams Exposed

-According to the FBI, since January 2025, Funnull’s infrastructure has been linked to 548 unique Canonical Names (CNAME) tied to over 332,000 domains.
+Since January 2025, the FBI has linked Funnull's infrastructure to 548 unique Canonical Names (CNAME) associated with over 332,000 domains.
 Between October 2023 and April 2025, hundreds of these domains were observed migrating simultaneously to new IP addresses, showcasing the scale and agility of the operation.

 ALSO READ | SEC Drops Binance Lawsuit in Major Crypto Policy Shift